tonimelisma/mail/OFFLINE2.md

       in favor of the more robust token-based delta approach.

 * **Phase 1.C (On-Demand and Action-Based Workers): COMPLETED.**
-    * `MessageBodyDownloadWorker.kt` was finalized and now checks if content is already synced before downloading.
+    * `MessageBodyDownloadWorker.kt` was finalized, now checks if content is already synced before downloading, and accurately calculates and stores the `sizeInBytes` of the downloaded body in `MessageBodyEntity`.
     * `ActionUploadWorker.kt` was finalized.
 Build issues were resolved (KSP, type ambiguities related to `kotlin.Result` vs. `androidx.work.ListenableWorker.Result`, and incorrect DAO method calls), and it now robustly handles local database updates after successful API calls for mark read/unread, star, move, and send actions.
 Draft creation/update logic was also refined to